-Bright green buds form large bulbous colas with dark red pistils.
-Natural Bushy structure does well in most growing environments, but tends to double size during flower stretch.
-Grows best between 80-85 ℉ (70-75 at night).
-Roots quickly.
+Strawberry Cough has bright green buds with dark red pistils that give the flower a darker, forest-green hue from a distance.
+Its natural bushy structure does well in most growing environments, but plants tend to double in size during flower stretch.
+It grows best between 80-85 ℉ (70-75 ℉ at night) and roots quickly.
 Gradual pruning is recommended to reduce shock.
-Very heavy nitrogen feeder, Kyle Kushman recommends full strength nitrogen until the 4th week of flowering.
+Kyle Kushman’s Strawberry Cough is a very heavy nitrogen feeder and he recommends full strength nitrogen until the 4th week of flowering.

-High Times says the original clone flowers in 56-63 days but Kyle Kushman recommends 70-84 days of flowering for his Strawberry Cough seeds.
-The true original was never available in seed form but Kyle Kushman used the original clone and a Haze male to provide the most authentic replica possible.
+High Times says the original Strawberry Cough strain genetics flower in 56-63 days but Kyle Kushman recommends 70-84 days of flowering for his Strawberry Cough seeds.
+The true original was never available in seed form, but Kyle Kushman used the original clone and a Haze male to provide the most authentic replica possible.
 The seeds from this project can be found through the Homegrown Cannabis Company.

 - Cannabis Pharmacy by Michael Backes, copyright 2017